 - not let out the property or use it as a second home.

-Go further: new-build homes – find out the advantages and disadvantages of buying a new-build property
+Find out more: advantages and disadvantages of buying a new-build property

-You will need to repay the equity loan in full after 25 years, when your mortgage term finishes or when you sell your home – whichever happens first.
+You will need to repay your equity loan in full after 25 years, when your mortgage term finishes or when you sell your home – whichever happens first.

-You will repay the market value of the loan at the time, rather than the same amount of cash that you were loaned.
-You can also choose to repay part of the loan early in chunks of either 10% or 20% of the total value.
+As the loan is for a percentage of the property price rather than a set cash value, you will repay the market value of the loan at the time, rather than the amount you originally borrowed.
+You can also choose to repay part of the loan early in chunks of either 10% or 20% of the total property value.

 Changes to Help to Buy equity loans from 2021

-In the 2018 Autumn Budget, Chancellor Philip Hammond announced that the Help to Buy equity loans scheme will be changed from April 2021.
+In the 2018 Autumn Budget, Chancellor Philip Hammond announced that the Help to Buy equity loans scheme will change from April 2021.

 Should I take out an equity loan?